Adrian Edmondson: 2010s

 In an August 2010 edition of Radio 4's Chain Reaction programme he said to Lee Mack that he had not really quit but was focusing more on music and farming.
 He also said that he and Mayall often spoke of a reunion when they are old men, or in fifteen years' time.
 Mayall appeared during Edmondson's winning performance of The Dying Swan on BBC One's Let's Dance for Comic Relief on 5 March 2011, and in September 2011, Edmondson appeared on the Sunday morning cooking show Something for the Weekend and told presenter Tim Lovejoy that he and Rik Mayall were planning to reunite and make another series of Bottom, set in an old people's home.

 In 2011, Edmondson hosted the ITV documentary series The Dales, in which he followed a number of families who live and work in the Yorkshire Dales, including the "Yorkshire Shepherdess" Amanda Owen.
 He also presented the ITV series Ade in Britain that year, where he travelled to different parts of the United Kingdom in a Mini Countryman towing a small caravan, often including a performed segment from local folk singers.
 A second series followed in 2013.

 Edmondson appeared on the BBC One series That's Britain!
 2011.
 In each episode, his task was to report as an "insider" in how a region of Britain works.
-A one-off special, Britain Beware, about the history of British public information films, was hosted by Edmondson and aired on ITV on 7 May 2012.
+A one-off special, Britain Beware, about the history of British public information films, was hosted by Edmondson in 2012.

 In August 2012, the BBC announced plans for a 2013 television adaptation of Edmondson and Mayall's 1997 Hooligan's Island tour, but Edmondson announced later that year that he had pulled out of the project to pursue other interests.
-Mayall, Edmondson's long-time creative partner, died on 9 June 2014.
+Rik Mayall, Edmondson's long-time creative partner, died on 9 June 2014.

 Edmondson had a minor role in the 2012 film Blood.
-Edmondson and Saunders reunited with their former Comic Strip colleagues in 2012 for a Famous Five sequel, Five Go to Rehab.
-It aired on 7 November on Gold.
+Edmondson and Saunders reunited with their former Comic Strip colleagues in 2012 for a Gold Famous Five sequel, Five Go to Rehab.